ryanmimrie/ryanmimrie.github.io/consultancy.md

 #### Statistical Analysis and Reporting
 <div style="font-size: 0.9em;">
     Reliable and clear statistical analysis can be crucial to interpret your data correctly and avoid false or inflated conclusions.
-I have been applying and teaching statistical methods for over six years, and can provide help with any of the following:
+I have been applying and teaching statistical methods for over six years, and can provide help with any of the following:<br><br>
     <ul>
         <li>Parametric and non-parametric statistical tests</li>
         <li>Frequentist linear modelling</li>